nsidc/pm_icecon/doc/decisions.md

 The code we received from Goddard for processing AMSR 2 data includes a 6GHz vertical channel weather filter.

-We have decided NOT to use the 6GHz channel as an additional wather filter for ASMSR 2 data so as to be consistent across the entire timeseries, including when using sensors that lack a 6GHz vertical channel.
+We have decided NOT to use the 6GHz channel as an additional weather filter for ASMSR 2 data so as to be consistent across the entire timeseries, including when using sensors that lack a 6GHz vertical channel.